zuzana-cernohousova/genetic-genealogy/README.md

     pip install git+https://github.com/zuzana-cernohousova/genetic-genealogy.git

 ### Without installation
-If you do not want to install this app, use:
+If you do not want to install this app, use this to clone the repository:

     git clone https://github.com/zuzana-cernohousova/genetic-genealogy.git

+Then install requirements:

+    pip install appdirs

-after that, instead of
+After that, instead of this

     gengen